The ultimate guide to getting your child to try new foods for parents

 Or if you’re serving meats and veggies, offer buns with butter as the familiar food.
-For other kids may like cucumber or cheese.
+Other kids may like cucumber or cheese.
 This food is served to the whole family, and not just the picky child.

 Again, I hear you……” but my child will only eat the buns….how can he live on just buns?!”
 It’s your choice what foods are offered, so rotate through their safe foods for more variety.
 And a child that is comfortable at the table and isn’t pressured to eat will be more likely to try new foods eventually.

-Also consider your child’s preferences and eating skills without catering to them.
+Also, consider your child’s preferences and eating skills without catering to them.
 Meat and vegetables are often foods that kids refuse.
-These food groups are not the tastiest and are more difficult to eat in terms of oral motor skills (as they’re so hard).
+These food groups are not the tastiest and are more difficult to eat regarding oral motor skills (as they’re so hard).

 Here are a few tips to make these food groups more appealing: